yt114/distributed-shared-memory/README.md

 CM := for each process i, there is a serialization $S_{i}$ of process i local history and all writes operation in system that respects casual order.
 Reference:

+### structure
+OutQueue: A FIFO queue contains write tuple which is <process id, key, value, vector time>
+Inqueue: A priority queue in ascending ordered  of write tuple's vector time

 [1] Sharing memory robustly in message-passing systems.
 H Attiya, A Bar-Noy, D Dolev.
 Journal of the ACM 42 (1), 124-142, 1995.
 638, 1995.
 [2] Causal memory: definitions, implementation, and programming.